dlt-hub/dlt/docs/website/docs/running-in-production/running.md

 ```

 ## Inspect and save the load info and trace

 The `load_info` contains plenty of useful information on the recently loaded data.
 It contains the pipeline and dataset name, the destination information (without secrets) and list of loaded packages.
-Package information contains its state (`COMPLETED/PROCESSED`) and list of all jobs with their statuses, file sizes, types and in case of failed jobs - the error messages from the destination.
+Package information contains its state (`COMPLETED/PROCESSED`) and list of all jobs with their statuses, file sizes, types and in case of failed jobs-the error messages from the destination.

 ```python
     # see when load was started
     print(load_info.started_at)